Patient-on-Patient Attacks in Nursing Homes

-Patient on Patient Attacks: Can I Sue the Facility for These Injuries?
+Patient on Patient Nursing Home Assault: Can I Sue the Facility for These Injuries?

 When a family comes to our office seeking legal advice on resident on resident assaults, we are often asked if the nursing home facility can be held responsible.
 Since it was not nursing home staff, but another resident, who did the physical harm, can the facility still be held liable in a nursing home abuse lawsuit?
 The answer is yes.
 A nursing home can be held responsible for one of its residents violent assaults if:

-- The nursing home or hospital knew, or should have known, that the attacking resident had violent tendencies;
+- The nursing home, assisted living facility, or hospital knew, or should have known, that the attacking resident had violent tendencies;

-- A violent outburst or assault from the resident was foreseeable, given his/her prior behavior; and,
+- A violent outburst or assault from the resident was foreseeable, given his/her prior behavior; and/or,

 - The nursing home or hospital failed to do anything to prevent the foreseeable violent attack.

 Common patient attack injuries that result in nursing home litigation are: